swcarpentry/website/_posts/2016/01/2016-01-05-weekly-review.md

   Updated procedures for blog contribution and creation of workshop sites are available at <https://github.com/swcarpentry/website>.

 ####Upcoming events
-* The mentoring subcommittee is already hard at work with their [first meeting and debriefing sessions]({{site.baseu$
+* The mentoring subcommittee is already hard at work with their [first meeting and debriefing sessions]({{site.baseurl}}/blog/2016/01/welcome.html).
+Please join them if you've recently taught or would like to learn more about their plans for the year.
 * 12 January: First lab meeting for 2016

 ####Instructor Training